Short-baseline interferometry local-tie experiments at the Onsala Space Observatory: Declarations

 \subsection{Authors' contributions}

 EV and RH scheduled, observed, and correlated the observed data.
-EV, RH, analysed the data, using various software packages.
-Both authors contributed to writing the manuscript and read and approved the final version of the manuscript.
+EV, RH, and TN analysed the data, using various software packages.
+All authors contributed to writing the manuscript and read and approved the final version of the manuscript.